benjaminpaige/lettersender-frontend/README.md

 µButton.Methods
 ```

 - Ensures naming to be consistent across all type imports.
-In addition, simplifies by consolidating similar type imports into a logical structure while avoiding singular imports from extracting valuable, readable context.
+In addition, simplifies import statements by consolidating similar type imports into a logical structure while preventing singular imports from extracting valuable, readable context.

 ```js
 import { ButtonProps, ButtonMethods } from "./ui/r/meant/2be/Button"